-Mahomes’ feet, arm, lift Chiefs to Super Bowl over Titans
+Mahomes’ feet, arm lift Chiefs to Super Bowl over Titans

 KANSAS CITY, Mo.
-(AP) — Arrowhead Stadium rocked to Whitney Houston’s “I Want To Dance With Somebody.”
-Kansas City fans’ half-century wait to boogie in the Super Bowl is over — in great part due to their quarterback’s magical feet, not to mention his majestic arm.

-With his best imitation of a tightrope walker, Patrick Mahomes high-wired the Chiefs into their first Super Bowl since 1970.
+(AP) — With his best imitation of a tightrope walker, Patrick Mahomes high-wired the Kansas City Chiefs into their first Super Bowl since 1970.

 Oh sure, Mahomes did his usual superb job passing, but it was his 27-yard tap dance down the left sideline late in the first half that gave the Chiefs their first lead.
-From there, they outran the run-oriented Titans and star back Derrick Henry for a 35-24 victory Sunday in the AFC championship.
+From there, they outran the run-oriented Tennessee Titans and star back Derrick Henry for a 35-24 victory Sunday in the AFC championship.

 At last, for the third time overall, the Chiefs (14-4) are Super Bowl bound.

-In two weeks in Miami, they will play the winner of the NFC title game between Green Bay and San Francisco.
+In two weeks in Miami, they will play San Francisco, which rolled to a 37-20 win over Green Bay in the NFC title game.

 “I mean, it’s amazing.
-It really is,” Mahomes said.
+It really is,” said Mahomes, who had 294 yards passing and three touchdowns.
 “To be here, to be a part of Chiefs Kingdom and to be able to do it here at Arrowhead, these people deserve it.
-And, we’re not done yet.”
+And we’re not done yet.”

 Adding to the joy of the achievement, coach Andy Reid and owner Clark Hunt accepted the Lamar Hunt Trophy — named after his father — emblematic of the AFC title.
 It was handed over to them by Chiefs Hall of Famer Bobby Bell, with Mahomes and safety Tyrann Mathieu jumping for joy on the makeshift stage.